thosgood/qubit.guide/README.md

 ## To-do

 1. replace links to sections with links named "Chapter 3", etc.
-1. better names for Part I and Part II
 1. be more consistent with the start of chapters
     + blockquote which says "About ..." and **uses words from the syllabus**
         * and make sure that _everything_ in the syllabus is covered!!